backbencher00/my-starter-blog/content/blog/googleDeveloperChallenge/index.md

 - We have build our front-end with react JS and back-end is managed by firebase

-# Major challenge we faced while building  the code.
+## Challenge we faced while building the code.
 The major challenge that we have faced while building the code is to  connecting the google maps  into our react app and second challenge is to render the data from backend to the google map so the user can directly order from the google map they do not need to go anywhere else on web application